DNK90/neosample/README.md

 - Whenever synced_block and total_block are equal, your RPC server is ready to use.

-### 2. Neon wallet DB (Note: if you use neoscan url you don't need to do this step. neoscan url has already included in sample code)
+### 2. Neon wallet DB (Note: if you use neoscan url, you don't need to do this step. neoscan url has already included in sample code)
 - Neon wallet DB is used to watch all data from listened nodes and update those to mongoDB
 - There are 3 main components:
 > A clock which periodically watch to targeted node and put data to redis queue.